Swarm Technologies

+In 2019, Swarm raised $25 million in a Series A funding round led by EarthLink founder Sky Dayton and PayPal co-founder David Sacks.

-The Swarm Tile is its dedicated satellite two-way data modem designed to be low energy and embedded on the PCB of third-party products.
-Other products include a data plan and development kit.
+The Swarm Tile is its dedicated two-way satellite data modem designed to be low energy and embedded on the PCB of third-party products.
+Other products include a data plan and a development kit.

+In July 2023, the company stopped new device sales.

+In March 2025, the service was stopped.
+The company's URL (swarm.space) now forwards to SpaceX' direct to device infopage.

 History

-Swarm Technologies was founded in 2016 by Sara Spangelo and Benjamin Longmier, former employees of Google and Apple respectively.
+Swarm Technologies was founded in 2016 by Sara Spangelo and Benjamin Longmier, former employees of Google and Apple, respectively.

-The company became widely known in industry circles after illegally launching its first four test satellites in 2018.
-The responsible US regulatory authority FCC had refused the license for the start-up because they feared that the satellites could be too small to be recognized by the space surveillance systems.
-They could then become particularly dangerous, since "invisible" space debris.
-Despite this, the satellites, along with around 30 other payloads, were launched on an Indian PSLV rocket.
+The company became widely known in industry circles after launching its first four test satellites illegally in 2018.
+The responsible US regulatory authority, FCC, had refused the license for the start-up because they feared that the satellites could be too small to be recognized by the space surveillance systems.
+They could become particularly dangerous, turning into "invisible" space debris.
+Despite this, the satellites, and around 30 other payloads were launched on an Indian PSLV rocket.
 The FCC imposed a $900,000 fine for this.
 The housing of the next test satellites was then enlarged.
-Together with correspondingly enlarged radar reflectors and a GPS-based position transmitter, the necessary traceability and thus also licensing was achieved.
+Together with correspondingly enlarged radar reflectors and a GPS-based position transmitter, the increased traceability permitted licensing to be achieved.

 The construction of the actual constellation began with the launch of twelve third-generation SpaceBEEs on September 3, 2020, on a European Vega rocket.
 After an additional 48 SpaceBEE satellites were launched by the end of January 2021, commercial operations of the constellation began.